 - Money market account rates: 0.07%

-Since the Federal Reserve lowered the fed funds rate twice in March, CD and money market account (MMA) rates have started declining at some banks.
+Since the Federal Reserve lowered the fed funds rate twice in March, CD and money market account (MMA) rates have been declining at many banks.
 Declining Treasurys may also cause CD rates to decrease.

 Latest CD rates: 3-month trend